 Ingredients

-Full recipe, instructions and photos in the recipe card
+Full recipe and instructions in the recipe card at the end of this post

 Chicken Kebabs Base: